Oliver1334/Spaced_Repetition_Algorithm/README.md

 Use ```git clone``` to create a local copy of the project

 2. Ensure the following files are in the project folder:
-  &ensp;- algorithm.py: Generates the spaced repetition word list.
+  - algorithm.py: Generates the spaced repetition word list.
   - play.py: Runs the game in the terminal.
   - definitions.json: Contains word-definition pairs.